-The Children's Centre comprises six separate companies; a structure devised several years ago to best deliver our services, protect our assets and provide a stable platform to build for the future.
+The Children's Centre comprises five separate companies; a structure devised several years ago to best deliver our services, protect our assets and provide a stable platform to build for the future.
 We refer to all these companies collectively as The Children's Centre:

-Company (Activity Company Number)
+Company (Company Number)

 The Children's Centre (Holdings) Ltd (111720C) Registered Charity Number 922